gemoc/gemoc-studio-old/official_samples/LegacyFSM/README.md

 - the _xsfsm.melange_ file defines the _xsfsm_ language.
 It inherits from _fsm_ and add the _fsm.k3dsa_ aspects.
 This will generate the java implementation classes for the resulting xsfsm language.

 ![Ecore, melange, packages and classes view.](https://github.com/gemoc/gemoc-studio/raw/master/official_samples/sample.deployers/plugins/org.gemoc.gemoc_language_workbench.sample.deployer/figures-gen/src/main/plantuml/LegacyFSM_language_figure.png)
-*Main artefact view: Ecore, melange, packages and runtime classes.*
+*Main artefacts view: Ecore, melange, packages and runtime classes.*

 Please note that for simplification of the diagram, the associations that doesn't represent a containment, have been represented as attributes rather than links.